3krup/3krup.github.io/_pages/General/CDSA.md

 1.  **Training (HTB Academy):** To be eligible for the exam, you must complete the entire "SOC Analyst" job-role path on the Hack The Box Academy.
 The most cost-effective option is the **Silver Annual subscription**, which costs **$490 per year**.
 This plan grants you access to all the necessary modules and includes **one exam voucher** (for the CDSA, CPTS, or CBBH).
 Monthly subscriptions are also available, but the annual plan is more economical in the long run.
 2.  **Exam (Voucher):** If you purchase the exam voucher separately, its price is **$210**.

-So, for the complete package (training + exam), the most common investment is $490.
+So, for the complete package (training + exam), the most common investment is $490 (Before new VIP update).

 #### **Preparation**

 Preparation is the key to everything, and there are no shortcuts.
 The only real path is to **complete the entire "SOC Analyst" job-role path on HTB Academy**.
 This path consists of 28 modules (this number may change) that cover everything from the fundamentals to advanced techniques.
+It's worth noting that I was juggling my high school classes at the same time, so my preparation process naturally took more time to ensure I could thoroughly absorb all the material.

 My approach to preparation was as follows: